Dr. Willi Schimmel

 TROPOS Leipzig · Modeling of Atmospheric Processes

-• Cloud-seeding simulations with COSMO-SPECS in hectometer-scale large-eddy mode.
+• Cloud-seeding simulations with COSMO-SPECS in hectometer-scale

 • ETH Zurich CLOUDLAB collaboration; validation with field observations in Switzerland and Chile.